merzlab/QUICK-docs/docs/source/installation-guide.rst

 hours for f-function basis set support) - be patient, the compiler is working hard to generate lightning fast code for you.

+**NOTE:** HIP/MPI+HIP support is disabled for this release.
+Please use QUICK version 23.08b for HIP support

 Compatible Compilers and Hardware
 ---------------------------------